 There are many reasons why employers prefer not advertising an open position, including the cost to advertise, having to deal with a deluge of résumés, and interviewing people they don’t know.

 In many cases advertising their position/s is unavoidable because all other methods of filling them have failed.
 Thus, they resort to tools to make sure they get the most qualified people entering their doors.
 You need to be aware of these tools.

 This is the beginning of the hiring process from the candidates’ experience.
 The ATS eliminates approximately 75 percent of the applicants for a single job.
 It is a godsend for recruiters and HR, who are overburdened with résumés to read.

-To be among the 25 percent of the résumés that are read, you’ll have to write ones that are keyword rich.
+To be among the 25 percent that pass the ATS, you’ll have to write a résumé that is keyword rich.
 Unfortunately many candidates don’t know about the ATS and don’t optimize their résumés.
 I’m astounded by the number of people who come through our career center unaware of the ATS.

 Your best bet is to write keyword-rich résumés that are tailored to each job.
 Instead of using the spray-and-pray approach, be more focused on positions that are a fit and dissect job descriptions to identify the most important skills and experience required.